BASIC CROSS-EXAMINATION OF THE DUI ARRESTING OFFICER:

 "Being stopped on the side of a road, at night by a stranger-police officer or otherwise-and asked to stand outside with blue lights spinning, wig wags blinking, automobiles zipping by at high rates of speed and being asked to perform is a nerve racking experience for anyone."

 Besides simple experience there are a number of sources you can go to.
 The United States Department of Transportation (USDOT) along with the National Highway Traffic and Safety Agency (NHSTA) puts out the DWI Detection and Standardized Field Sobriety Testing Student Manual.
 The manual is available through the National Association of Criminal Defense Lawyers (NACDL) as well as other sources on the Internet.
 The Institute for Police Technology and Management (IPTM) has one manual still in publication called DWI Mobile Videotaping: For Police and Prosecutors and another publication that I can not currently find called Florida Standardized Field Sobriety Testing: Screening Procedures, which was also published in conjunction with the Florida Department of Transportation (FLDOT).
 There is supposed to be a more recent incarnation of this book but I have yet to locate one.
 The primary difference is supposed to be a modification of the finger to nose task.
-The first is available at .
+The first is available at WWW.IPTM.ORG.
 There is also Roadside Sobriety Tests: A Police Officers Guide to Making Drunk Driving Arrests Stand Up in Court, James Whitmore, Callaghan and Company.
 The two most recent of the four are the material from the USDOT and NHSTA as well as the IPTM Videotaping Manual.

 AUTHORATIVE CROSS-EXAMINATION